ujjwal-basnet/my_csit_sem2_project/README.md

 # my_projects
-this is my college projecets
+this was  my college project